These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 The schematic for the generator, transformer, transmission line, and large synchronous motor.
 See US Patent 401,520 and 405,859.
 This system also requires regulators to control the field electromagnets.
 The schematic is not clear, but it is likely that Tesla employed a moderately sized synchronous motor as the compensator for this system.
 This system, as shown in diagram, was demonstrated with two-phases, four wires, using 500 h.p. motor/generators at the Tesla/Westinghouse exhibit at the 1893 World's Fair.

-By 1888 Westinghouse had developed compound steam engines which were matched to Tesla's generators.
+By 1888 Westinghouse had developed compound steam engines which were then matched to Tesla's 2-phase alternators.
 Click images for more information/higher resolution.

 Westinghouse equipment in a power plant.